johnny-shaman/losand/README.md

     $.b === 5 // {b: 5} is wrapped on having
 })

-//hold on of wrapped Object from arguments and other object have same inheritance _({a: 13, b: 24, c: 51, d: 40}).pick("a", "c")._ // {a: 13, c: 51}
+//hold on wrapped Object from arguments and other object have same inheritance _({a: 13, b: 24, c: 51, d: 40}).hold("a", "c")._ // {a: 13, c: 51}

 //crop out of wrapped Object from arguments and other object have same inheritance _({a: 13, b: 24, c: 51, d: 40}).crop("a", "c")._ // {b: 24, d: 40}

-//pick up from wrapped Array to argument Object and other object have same inheritance _(["a", "c"]).pick({a: 13, b: 24, c: 51, d: 40})._ // {a: 13, c: 51}
+//pick up wrapped Array to argument Object and other object have same inheritance _(["a", "c"]).pick({a: 13, b: 24, c: 51, d: 40})._ // {a: 13, c: 51}

-//drop out from wrapped Array from argument Object and other object have same inheritance _(["a", "c"]).drop({a: 13, b: 24, c: 51, d: 40})._ // {b: 24, d: 40}
+//drop out wrapped Array from argument Object and other object have same inheritance _(["a", "c"]).drop({a: 13, b: 24, c: 51, d: 40})._ // {b: 24, d: 40}

+//exist on wrapped Object's keys from arguments
+_({a: 13, b: 24, c: 51, d: 40}).crop("a", "c", "f")._ // ["a", "c"]

 //list
 _({2: 24, 0: 1, 1: 35}).list._[1] === 35